ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+7 JavaScript Development Habits That Quietly Improve Employability - <a href="https://javascript.plainenglish.io/7-javascript-development-habits-that-quietly-improve-employability-c1284af64df0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>Consistency and clarity outperform flashy coding every time.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 TypeScript vs JavaScript: Which One Should You Use? - <a href="https://javascript.plainenglish.io/typescript-vs-javascript-which-one-should-you-use-9b3bd2828b19?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Divyesh Web Dev`**

 <blockquote>What Are JavaScript and TypeScript?
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 The Complete Guide to JavaScript Operators: Understand the Logic Behind Code - <a href="https://medium.com/@huzaifamm70/the-complete-guide-to-javascript-operators-understand-the-logic-behind-code-bc07ebf95e27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MUHAMMAD HUZAIFA`**

 <blockquote>If variables are the nouns of JavaScript, then operators are the verbs.
 They are the actionable symbols and keywords that allow you to…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Promise.all() in JavaScript Is Powerful — But Often Misleading from its main use case.  - <a href="https://theplainscript.medium.com/promise-all-in-javascript-is-powerful-but-often-misleading-from-its-main-use-case-49349c72a71b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `theplainscript`**

 <blockquote>Most JavaScript developers learn Promise.all() very early.
 But forgot to consume as like pro
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Beyond console.log(): Exploring the Console Object in JavaScript - <a href="https://boottechnologies-ci.medium.com/beyond-console-log-exploring-the-console-object-in-javascript-d2d35c5ffc55?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eric Anicet`**

 <blockquote>In this story, we’ll explore the full console API from basic usage to advanced debugging techniques.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Elm in 2026: The Language That Stopped Changing — And What That Actually Means - <a href="https://medium.com/@reactjsbd/elm-in-2026-the-language-that-stopped-changing-and-what-that-actually-means-2b08c598528a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Noor Mohamad`**

 <blockquote>Elm hasn’t shipped a new release since October 2019.
 That sounds like abandonment.
 The reality is more interesting, and developers who…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 The Ultimate Guide to Maven: Why It’s the Backbone of Enterprise Java - <a href="https://medium.com/javarevisited/the-ultimate-guide-to-maven-why-its-the-backbone-of-enterprise-java-6c0199df7a05?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manoj Kumar`**

 <blockquote>If you’ve ever felt the pain of manually downloading a .jar file, dropping it into a lib folder, and praying that it doesn’t conflict with…
 Continue reading on Javarevisited »</blockquote>

-<h3>7.
+<h3>8.
 How Async and Defer Change How Your Webpage Loads. - <a href="https://medium.com/@aman.khan_40959/how-async-and-defer-change-how-your-webpage-loads-64ce233aa28b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Khan`**